Christopher Moriates, MD

 |University of California, San Diego School of Medicine||2009||Samuel B. Hamburger Memorial Thesis Award|

 |University of California, San Diego School of Medicine||2009||Department of Primary Care Award|

 |University of California, Los Angeles||2004||Distinguished Bruin Award|

 |University of California, Los Angeles||2003||Undergraduate Research Scholar Award|

 |University of California, Los Angeles||2000||Alumni Association Scholarship|

-He has recently won the “Young Physician Achievement Award” from the ACP California Chapter, the “Caring Wisely” Award from the UCSF Center for Healthcare Value, and the “Thomas Evans Teaching Award” from the UCSF Department of Medicine.
+Dr. Moriates works with the American College of Physicians (ACP) on their national High-Value Care curriculum.
+He recently won the “Young Physician Achievement Award” from the ACP California Chapter, and the “Thomas Evans Teaching Award” from the UCSF Department of Medicine.

 Derived automatically from this person's publications.

 People in Profiles who have published with this person.